CornellCAC/slurm-cluster-in-openstack/README.md

-# Slurm Cluster in Openstack
+# Slurm Cluster in Openstack Cloud
 These ansible playbooks create and manage a dynamically allocated slurm cluster in an Openstack cloud.
 The cluster is based on CentOS 8 and [OpenHPC 2.x](https://openhpc.community/downloads/).

 # Systems Requirements